 For every 3 cups of sugar, add 1 teaspoon of flavoring oil and then mix until it is all uniformly the same color.
 Feel free to add in food coloring after as well (but make a test batch first before adding food coloring).
 You could speed things up by using a small food processor or blender to mix up the ingredients.

-After making the flavored sugar, store it in an air-tight container away from moisture and it will stay ready for months on end.
+After making the flavored sugar, store it in an air-tight container away from moisture and it will stay ready to use for months on end.